Oreo Peanut Butter Whip Pie

 Total Time 2 hours 20 minutes

-Oreo Peanut Butter Whip Pie in pie dish with slice removed
+Sabrina’s Oreo Peanut Butter Whip Pie Recipe

 This light and fluffy peanut butter mousse pie is beyond easy!
 All you need is a jar of creamy peanut butter, a tub of Cool Whip, a bag of Oreos, powdered sugar, butter, and cream cheese.
 Maybe a handful of crushed peanuts for a crunchy topping.
 That’s it!
 Yes, most of these are pre-made ingredients, but this sweet treat is worth the almost homemade method!

-Ingredients for Peanut Butter Whip Pie in prep bowls
+Oreo Peanut Butter Whip Pie Recipe

 Yield 10 servings